am8265/GATK_gCNV_pipeline/README.md

 - AnnotSV 3.3.6

 *Fill in the details of the software, tools, and any other requirements needed to run your pipeline.*

+- TODO: AYAN TO DO THIS BY 3/15

 ## Usage
 ```bash